Canadians Abroad and Returning Travelers

 - For more information, visit https://www.alberta.ca/covid-19-testing-in-alberta.aspx

-- A walk-in, no-appointment required, testing centre has been set up at the Richmond Road Diagnostic and Treatment Centre; 1820 Richmond Road S.W.; 11 a.m. to 7 p.m
+- A walk-in, no-appointment required, testing centre has been set up at the Richmond Road Diagnostic and Treatment Centre; 1820 Richmond Road S.W.; 11 a.m. to 7 p.m.
+A second site has been set up near the Stampede Grounds - check the website for location and hours.

 - Six appointment only sites are also open in Calgary.
 Book an appointment here: COVID-19 Testing Appointments